Azure-Samples/ms-identity-msal-java-samples/3-java-servlet-web-app/4-Deployment/deploy-to-azure-app-service/README.md

 1. Create a new app on Azure App Service
 1. Prepare the web app for deployment.
 1. Deploy your project to **Azure App Service** and obtain a published website in the form of `https://example-domain.azurewebsites.net.`
-1. Update your **Azure AD App Registration**'s redirect URIs from the **Azure Portal**, in order to include the redirect URI of your deployed Java Servlet application.
+1. Update your **Microsoft Entra ID App Registration**'s redirect URIs from the **Microsoft Entra portal**, in order to include the redirect URI of your deployed Java Servlet application.

 ### Step 1: Create a new app on Azure App Service